chanzuckerberg/single-cell-curation/schema/2.0.0/corpora_schema.md

 </tbody></table>
 <br>

 When a dataset is uploaded, the cellxgene Data Portal MUST automatically add the matching human-readable name for the corresponding ontology term to the `obs` dataframe.
-Curators SHOULD NOT annotate the following columns.
+Curators MUST NOT annotate the following columns.

 ### assay